Discover What Our Customers

-Personal Income and BTL Borrowing
+Personal Income and Buy To Let interest Only Mortgage Borrowing

 We work with specialist lenders who use a more tailored system to calculate the amount of lending they can offer, and the affordability of that lender, based on each applicant.

-Deposit Requirements for BTL Mortgages
+Deposit Requirements for Interest-Only Buy to Let Mortgages

-Buy-to-let mortgages usually require a higher deposit than you would expect to need for a residential mortgage.
+Interest only buy-to-let mortgages usually require a higher deposit than you would expect to need for a residential mortgage.
 This is because the lending is higher risk, and so the maximum loan to value ratio (LTV) available is lower.

-Choosing Between Repayment or Interest-Only BTL Mortgages
+Choosing Between Repayment Terms or the Best Buy to Let Interest Only Mortgages

 However, the monthly costs of a repayment mortgage are always higher than for interest only.